kks224/Mobile-Flutter-App-CSE216/README.md

-# the_buzz
+# The_Buzz

-The Buzz social media app.
+The Buzz is a social media app developed by my team as part of a software engineering course.

-## Getting Started
+## About Buzz

-This project is a starting point for a Flutter application.

-Currently, The Buzz is a social media app that allows a user to post an "idea" to a feed.
-The user can then like other users' ideas or create their own again.
+The Buzz allows users to share their ideas by posting them to a feed.
+Users can engage with others by liking their ideas or posting new ones.